Jeremy Farrall is a professor of law at the ANU College of Law.

 He has been Chief Investigator on two major Australian Research Council Grants.
 His ARC Discovery Project 'Leveraging Power and Influence on the UN Security Council' (2015-2020, with Chris Michaelsen, Jochen Prantl and Jeni Whalan) is a cross-institutional, cross-disciplinary collaboration between the University of New South Wales and the ANU.
 His ARC Linkage Project 'Strengthening the Rule of Law through the United Nations Security Council' (2011-2014, with Hilary Charlesworth) was a collaboration between the ANU Centre for International Governance and Justice and the Australian Government's Australian Civil-Military Centre.

-- Associate Professor, ANU Law School, ANU College of Law.
+- Professor, ANU Law School, ANU College of Law.

 Significant research publications

 - Strengthening the Rule of Law through the UN Security Council (Routledge 2016, edited with H. Charlesworth);